CatalystCode/ReactRxBingMap/README.md

 All other options supported by this control can be found on the [Bing API docs](https://msdn.microsoft.com/en-us/library/gg427603.aspx)

 ##### Pushpin Usage
 Adding a pushpin to a map is as easy as adding a `BingPushpin` child element to a `BingMap`.
 The `location` property indicates the geo location of the pin.
 You can cutomize the asset location of the `icon` used for the pin.
 A really useful feature with this library is the Bing Location Service feature by using `locationServiceCB`.
-RxBingMap will retrieve the location details for your pushpin automatically and invoke your callback asynchronously
+RxBingMap will retrieve the location details for your pushpin automatically and invoke your async callback via Rx and provide you with access to the response from Bing.
+Your callback returns a string that will be used for the pin tooltip.
+All other supported options can be found on the API docs for [PushpinOptions](https://msdn.microsoft.com/en-us/library/gg427629.aspx)

+## License
+Copyright (C) 2015 Microsoft, licensed MIT.